heiba/subnet-calculator/README.md

 - The Docker services are running correctly.
 You can check this with `docker ps`.
 - The self-signed certificate and key files are in the root directory of the project.
 - The volume paths in the `docker-compose.yml` file and the certificate paths in the `nginx.conf` file are correct.

+## Design Choices

+### Web Server: Nginx

+Nginx was chosen as the web server as it serves the purpose of a reverse proxy server, and its documentation and implementation are straight forward.

+Nginx is renowned for its efficiency and low memory consumption.
+Nginx also supports SSL with minimum configuration.
+Finally, Nginx's strong community enables us to troubelshoot issues relatively quicker.

+### Application Server: Gunicorn

+Gunicorn ("Green Unicorn") is a Python WSGI (Web Server Gateway Interface) HTTP Server that's easy to set up and works excellently with Flask applications.
+It was chosen as the application server for this project due to its compatibility with our application's technology stack and its lightweight and unopinionated nature.

+Gunicorn facilitates the communication between our Flask application and Nginx, allowing the web server to interface with the application using the WSGI (Web Server Gateway Interface) protocol.
+This choice also simplifies the configuration process, as Gunicorn is straightforward to set up and requires minimal additional configuration.

+### Web Framework: Flask

+Flask is a lightweight and easy-to-use web framework for Python.
+Its minimalistic, modular and flexible design was a key factor in our choice.
+With Flask, we have the freedom to choose exactly what components we want to use, making it perfect for a small, focused application like ours.

+Flask's simplicity also makes it easy to get our application up and running quickly, and its compatibility with Gunicorn and Nginx makes it a good fit for this project.

+### Containerization: Docker

+Docker was chosen to simplify the deployment of our application and its dependencies.
+By using Docker, we can ensure our application runs in the same environment across any platform, making it easier to develop, test, and deploy.

+Docker's integration with many CI/CD platforms and cloud providers is also a significant advantage, as it allows us to easily scale and distribute our application.

+## Security Considerations

+If this server was deployed in an infrastructure, there are several security concerns we should consider:

+### Use of Self-Signed Certificates
+In this project, we used self-signed certificates to enable SSL.
+In a real-world production environment, self-signed certificates can pose a security risk as they do not provide the level of trust that certificates issued by a Certificate Authority (CA) would.
+Self-signed certificates will trigger warnings in most web browsers, leading to a poor user experience and potential loss of trust from users.
+For production environments, we recommend using certificates issued by a well-known CA.

+### Regular Patching and Updates
+The server's underlying software components (such as Nginx, Gunicorn, Flask, and the operating system itself) should be regularly updated to ensure any known vulnerabilities are patched.
+Regular patch management can greatly reduce the risk of exploitation.

+### Monitoring and Logging
+There should be robust monitoring and logging in place to detect any malicious activity or anomalies.
+This includes network monitoring, application monitoring, and intrusion detection systems.

+## Integration in a Microservices Architecture
+Integrating this server into a distributed, microservices-oriented, and containerized architecture would involve several steps:

+### Dockerization
+We have already containerized the individual services (the Flask application and Nginx) using Docker.
+Containers are the preferred way to package and deploy services in a microservices architecture due to their isolation, portability, and reproducibility.

+### Orchestrating Services
+Currently, we are using Docker compose to run the 3 containers.

+In a distributed environment with multiple microservices, we would use an orchestration tool such as Kubernetes or Docker Swarm.
+These tools help manage, scale, and maintain the containers.
+Services can be defined, and their replicas can be managed efficiently using declarative syntax.
+These tools also offer robust solutions for service discovery, load balancing, and zero-downtime deployments.

+### Centralized Logging and Monitoring
+Monitoring and logging should be centralized, as microservices could be spread across multiple nodes.
+Tools like Prometheus for monitoring and the ELK Stack (Elasticsearch, Logstash, Kibana) or DataDog for log management could be used.